opentoonz/opentoonz_docs/source/managing_palettes_and_styles.rst

 Texture styles can be used both in Toonz Vector and Toonz Raster levels, but only when applied to Toonz Raster levels they react to the settings values in the **Settings** tab (see  :ref:`Texture Settings <texture_settings>`  ).

+Image sequences can also be loaded as textures, provided they follow the OpenToonz rules for being detected as such.
+In the case an image sequence is loaded as a texture their frames will change with each new frame of the Xsheet/Timeline, and will cycle when it reaches its last frame.

 .. tip:: **To add a new Texture:**

     1. Create the image you want to use as a texture with the following characteristics: